Embracing Our Trauma Identity: A Journey to Healing and Growth

 Recognizing Trauma Bonds

 Being part of a community with shared experiences can be transformative.
-It's important that you also be aware that you may form attachments to people who "understand" and "get you".
+It's important that you also be aware that you may form attachments to people who "understand" and "get you."
 This creates a false sense of acceptance and security.
-If the only thing you have in common is your traumas and the only thing you can talk about is your trauma, trauma bonding with prevent you from true healing.
+If the only thing you have in common is your traumas and the only thing you can talk about is your trauma, trauma bonding can prevent you from true healing.

 Recognize All Of You

 As you begin to unravel your trauma-informed identities, focus on reshaping the story you tell yourself.
-Instead of defining yourself solely as a survivor or victim, consider broader terms that highlight your strengths, interests, values and the multiple roles that you play.
+Instead of defining yourself solely as a survivor or victim, consider broader terms that highlight your strengths, interests, values, and the multiple roles that you play.
 You have the power to decide how much time and energy you give to your trauma identity.
 This shift can open doors to new opportunities, helping you connect with others and engage in fulfilling activities.

 Moving Forward with Courage